harveyt/harveyt.github.io/_posts/2014-12-29-setting-up-a-free-blog.markdown

 ```

 As the command output shows we can open the local web page.
 Neat trick
-is that on MacOSX the command `open` will do this for us:
+is that on Mac OS X the command `open` will do this for us:

 ```console
 $ open http://127.0.0.1:4000/